 And it all started to come together.

-Inspired by the illustrations of Ed Fairburn, Jeremy Cowart and others, I used this photo of a robin that I shot in Versailles, Ohio, as a base and layered the image (a few times over) on top of a triplicated celestial star chart.
+Inspired by the illustrations of Ed Fairburn, Jeremy Cowart and others, I used a photo of a robin that I shot in Versailles, Ohio, as a base and layered the image (a few times over) on top of a triplicated celestial star chart.
 I sketched over the bird it a few times.
 And a few more.

 Adding more and more layers — I built up the illustration with paper and watercolor textures, and other photos from my archive including a peacock, a tree, fallen leaves and a human eye.